fum4/npm/packages/react-redux-history/README.md

 # ⚛ Navigation history made easy!

-Lots of applications need more control over their navigation than what their router provides.
+Lots of applications need more control over their navigation than what their router provides

-No worries, we are here to help.
+No worries, we are here to help

 <hr>